joshuajleigh/ex2mutt/README.md

     - general xdg-open for other files (mileage will very)

 TODO:
-  - feh
-  - lynx
-  - calendar invite viewing
-  - sand out rough edges
+  - sand out rough edges (PW visible at first prompt)